April 26 - Heartfelt History™

 Image via Library of Congress, no known restrictions

 Co-designer of Central Park in N.Y.
-City, Frederick Law Olmsted, was born on April 26, 1822 in Hartford, Connecticut.
+City, Frederick Law Olmsted, was born on April 26, 1822, in Hartford, Connecticut.
+Before becoming an architect, Olmsted survived a shipwreck and worked as an undercover journalist in the American South, writing influential reports on the economy of slavery for the New York Daily Times.

 Image via Wikimedia Commons, public domain